 According to the Houston Chronicle, the sporting goods giant supplied Katy's naming committee with a large binder full of possible names such as "Tradition Stadium" and "Katy Prairie Land Stadium".

-Last year McKinney ISD made national headlines when word got out of plans to build a $70 million stadium.
+McKinney ISD made national headlines when word got out of plans to build a $70 million stadium which also seats 12,000.
 The project even caught the attention of the folks at Comedy Central's Adult Swim, which reportedly referred to Texans as "asshats" for approving such a sum.

 Katy ISD originally approved the plan in 2014.